 Video gaming for children is all about healthy gaming habits like self-regulation and the ability to balance gaming with other activities.
 If your child develops these habits while she’s young, she’ll be better able to make good choices as she gets older.

-Your child can get the most out of gaming if you help him develop healthy gaming habits and make good choices about video games, online games and gaming apps.
-Your child can start developing healthy habits as soon as he starts playing video games.
+Your child can have fun and get the most out of gaming if you help him develop healthy gaming habits and make good choices about video games, online games and gaming apps.
+Your child can start developing these habits as soon as he starts playing video games.

-- if the game has a G or PG rating
+- playing only games with a G or PG rating

-- at certain times of day, like after schoolwork and before dinner
+- playing only at certain times of day, like after schoolwork, and before dinner or on the weekends

-- for fixed periods of time that have been agreed in advance.
+- having fixed periods of time that have been agreed in advance.

 You can encourage the kind of gaming behaviour you want to see by praising your child when he follows your family’s ground rules.

-As your child gets older, you can encourage your child to take more responsibility for self-regulation.
+As your child gets older, you can encourage your child to take more responsibility for managing her gaming choices.
 You can do this by talking with your child about issues like these:

 - When to play – for example, explain that playing a highly stimulating game just before going to bed could affect your child’s sleep.